Oshgnacknak/fop-macros/README.md

 # FOP Macros

-Collection of macros to to help during the FOP exam.
+Collection of macros to to help during the FOP and AUD exams.
 If any macro breaks your typing, press and release `ctrl + shift + alt` to fix those keys.